 The statement from Wikipedia, that “in Iceland, the tradition is to eat it with butter” I could not verify.
 All of my colleagues and friends said, they eat it primarily as a snack.
 That means – if they eat it at all, they eat it straight out of the box.
 It is sold in supermarkets where you can find it in the health, fruit or snack area – so, that makes sense.
 It is usually sold by the brand “Íslensk Hollusta“, at least this is the only brand I have encountered so far selling it.
 They harvest it by hand in South Iceland and air dry it – all natural.
 My beloved book “Traditional Icelandic food” by Guðrún Helga Sigurðardóttir mentiones that “an example of an Icelandic hearty meal consisted of dried fish, seaweed [editor’s note: söl] and angelica roots.”
 When asking her why it is missing in her culinary book, Guðrún Helga states, that “I have tasted söl, but I don’t eat it on a regular basis.
 It has not been given much attention during my childhood and adulthood in Iceland even though it was important in the olden days.
 Though söl is having a comeback in Icelandic food culture.”

 Söl is having a comeback in Icelandic food culture.

 She is right.
 Söl was used in the old times to eke out grains for baking bread.
 In a document from the 16th century, which is known to have been especially harsh, it is recommended to be served as food for school boys, since it is so nutritious.

 Today söl is used as that one extraordinary ingredient for delicacies like snaps or sausages and is used at high-class restaurants, like my favourite “Matur og Drykkur” or hyper-stylish SOE Kitchen 101.
-I even found a funky recipe for a dulse chocolate brownie.
+I even found a funky recipe for a dulse coffee chocolate cake.
 Since I was always sceptic about a red beet cake, which turned out to be awesome, I had to definetly give this recipe a try as well.
 It tastes great.
 Just don’t overdo it with the dulse and it’ll blend in perfectly with the chocolate and coffee flavor.